 Pronunciation of 'Sphygmomanometer'

-The word 'sphygmomanometer' refers to a medical device used to measure blood pressure.
-It is pronounced as 'sfɪɡmoʊməˈnɑːmɪtər' in English (en-US).
+The word 'sphygmomanometer' is pronounced as /ˌsfɪɡmoʊməˈnɑːmɪtər/ in English (en-US).
+It refers to a medical instrument used to measure blood pressure.

 Word Origin